-Team for Infants Exposed to Substance use Program
+Team for Infants Exposed to Substance use (TIES) Program

 What is the model’s approach to providing home visiting services?

 Home visits take place once per week.
 Services are provided until the child turns 2 years old.
 The TIES Program enrolls families prenatally and up to 6 months postpartum.
 Mothers must be at least 18 years old and have parental or kinship custody to participate.

 The TIES Program’s service population includes the following:

 - Families with a history of substance use or in need of treatment